Korea has some amazing dogs, and if you are a dog lover, you would remember the ancient Korean Jindo from the 1988 Olympic Games opening ceremony.

 They have a wedge-shaped head, erect ears, and double coat.
 This breed looks similar to Japanese Akita Inu.

 Jindos are very active and super loyal to their owners, this is why they are no ideal for service roles.

 They remain loyal to their first master and do not bond with other masters if the ownership changes.
 They are friendly and gentle.
 Since they have high prey drive, they require training and exercise.

 It is important to socialize Jindo puppies while they are young.
-They can become affectionate family pet with positive reinforcement training techniques.
+They can become an affectionate family pets with positive reinforcement training techniques.

-They are even prone to Entrpion, which is a condition that causes the eyelids to fold inwards, making the dog super uncomfortable.
+They are even prone to Entropion, which is a condition that causes the eyelids to fold inwards, making the dog super uncomfortable.

-Another dog on our list of fantastic Koreon dog breeds is Donggyeongi.
+Another dog on our list of fantastic Korean dog breeds is Donggyeongi.
 It is an ancient dog breed from Korea.

-It is a Spitz-type dog with medium sized body.
+It is a Spitz-type dog with a medium-sized body.
 The archaeological excavations in the Silla region revealed clay figurines of dogs having bobtails.
 Experts state that these belong to the 6th century, making the Donggyeongi dog breed one of the oldest in Korea.

 This dog breed is very popular for its short-bobtail, which is natural and not docked.
 The Japanese decimated this breed’s population to the point of extinction as they believed that the bobtail brings bad luck.